 A double-stage blower has two open positions: open and partially open.
 It runs partly open until temperatures become extreme, and then automatically switches into fully open to deliver more heat.
 Double-stage blowers help to eliminate hot and cold spots.
 They cost more than single-speed blowers, but the payoff is increased efficiency and comfort.

 A two-speed blower runs on the low setting most of the time and shifts into high gear when you need extra heat.
 With variable speed, the blower incrementally adjusts its speed to meet the heat demand.

 Two-speed blowers cost less than variable-speed and repairs are less costly.
 Advantages of variable-speed include greater heat consistency, less noise, and higher efficiency.

 Furnace efficiency depends on proper installation.
 Our technicians complete Manual J calculations to make sure you’re getting the size furnace that fits your home.
 We have the knowledge, equipment, and experience to do the job right, and we guarantee 100 percent satisfaction.

 Winters in Monticello, IL, are too frigid to take a chance with your family’s comfort.
-If you’re considering a furnace replacement or new installation, check out our heating services at Mattex Heating, Cooling and Plumbing, or call us at (217) 355-9700.
+If you’re considering a furnace replacement or new installation, check out our heating services at Mattex Heating Cooling Plumbing and Electrical, or call us at (217) 355-9700.